Is The Answer 16 Or 1

 The root of the confusion lies in the order of operations, a set of rules that dictate the sequence in which mathematical operations should be performed.
 Without a standard order, mathematical expressions would be ambiguous, leading to different results each time they are evaluated.
 The widely accepted mnemonic for remembering the order of operations is PEMDAS, which stands for Parentheses, Exponents, Multiplication and Division (from left to right), Addition and Subtraction (from left to right).
 This convention ensures that everyone arrives at the same answer when solving a mathematical problem.

-However, even with PEMDAS as a guide, ambiguities can arise, particularly when dealing with implicit multiplication and division.
-Implicit multiplication, such as 2(2+2), can be interpreted differently depending on the context and the conventions used.
+Still, even with PEMDAS as a guide, ambiguities can arise, particularly when dealing with implicit multiplication and division.
+Think about it: implicit multiplication, such as 2(2+2), can be interpreted differently depending on the context and the conventions used.
 Some argue that implicit multiplication should take precedence over explicit division, while others maintain that multiplication and division should be performed strictly from left to right.
 This difference in interpretation is the crux of the "16 or 1" debate.

 Comprehensive Overview